Kubernetes Authentication & Authorization¶

 $ TOKEN=<ID_token_string> $ kubectl config set-credentials ${MYUSER} --token ${TOKEN}

-Kubernetes API User Authorization For LDAP Server¶
+Kubernetes API User Authorization¶

 Configure Users, Groups, and Authorization¶